skillcenter/skill-center/content/about.md

 ---
-title: About
+title: "About"
-subtitle: About Skill Center
+subtitle: "About Skill Center"
 date: 2018-04-30 00:05:49 +0000
 images: ["/img/freely-20445.jpg"]
+tags: []
 ---
 This is an example about page.